nanibah/Academic-CV/content/project/hachidoriRob/index.md

 360° maneuverability highlighting sideways and diagonal movements at client's shopfloor bearing 500kg payload

 {{< video src="tesjastesting.mp4" controls="yes" >}}
-Testing joystick mapping to the MGV
+Testing the controller that ,aps the joystick movements to the MGV

 #### Photo Gallery
 {{< gallery album="hbr" >}}